 Williams and Ruiz Recognized for Leadership in Behavior Analysis

-July 15, 2025
+July 24, 2025

 By Jessica Firpi ’11

-Michele Williams, associate professor and department chair of the master’s of Applied Behavior Analysis & Clinical Science program, was recognized alongside Maria Ruiz, the first female psychology professor at Rollins, as one of the seminal female leaders in the field of behavior analysis.
+Michele Williams was recognized alongside Maria Ruiz, the first female psychology professor at Rollins, as one of the seminal female leaders in the field of behavior analysis.

-Michele Williams, BCBA-D, recently served on an expert panel for accreditation site visitors at the annual convention of the Association for Behavior Analysis International in Washington, D.C.
-She was also recognized at the same conference as one of the female leaders in the discipline.
+Michele Williams, associate professor and department chair of the Master of Applied Behavior Analysis & Clinical Science (ABACS) program, recently served on an expert panel for accreditation site visitors at the annual convention of the Association for Behavior Analysis International in Washington, D.C., where she was also recognized as one of the female leaders in the discipline.

-With over 9,000 members, the Association for Behavior Analysis International is a nonprofit organization dedicated to promoting behavior analysis, organizing conferences and publishing journals on the topic of applied behavior analysis.
+With over 9,000 members, the Association for Behavior Analysis International is a nonprofit organization dedicated to promoting behavior analysis, organizing conferences, and publishing journals on the topic of applied behavior analysis.

 Related News